KelvinTegelaar/CIPP/src/pages/troubleshooting/index.md

 </details>

-This script is taken from Gavin Stone's [excellent blog post on setting up the Secure Application Model](https://www.gavsto.com/secure-application-model-for-the-layman-and-step-by-step/).
+This script comes from Gavin Stone's [excellent blog post on setting up the Secure Application Model](https://www.gavsto.com/secure-application-model-for-the-layman-and-step-by-step/).

-This script does not test the CIPP configuration, only that the tokens you are pasting into this script are correct.
+This script doesn't test the CIPP configuration, only that the tokens you are pasting into this script are correct.

-It is possible that you may have pasted the tokens incorrectly into the deployment fields.
+It's possible that you may have pasted the tokens incorrectly into the deployment fields.

 ## Refresh Secure Application  Model Tokens